 Fine, I know you might be a little scared for your pool table, but you don’t need to tell me how much it costs.
 I think that is beyond vulgar, and I have too much self respect to stay with this woman again.
 She doesn’t have one friend, and everyone she knows she’s chased away with her behaviour/attitude.
 You could stay here for a year and noone would come looking for her.
 It’s made me realise that Nigerians in America have a whole lot of unique problems that they face, especially those that isolate themselves from other Nigerians.

 I’ve decided I’m never staying here again.
 I don’t really have anywhere else to go, but I don’t really care.
 Even if I have to spend my holidays at school or shunting around America with different friends, it’s a thousand times more preferable to being around my aunt.
 It’s freezing inside this basement, and my hands and feet are so, so cold, they hurt.
 The inflatable mattress has a hole in it, so every time I try to sleep, I fall deep into the middle and have to literally climb out to go to the bathroom.
-Found this guide on bed rails for kids… not a bad idea!
+I think I’d better invest in a memory foam mattress!